yongxuDM/yongxuDM.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in theoretical physics, University of Bonn, 2018 - 2022
-    * Thesis: Polynomial Inflation and Its Aftermath [PDF here](https://bonndoc.ulb.uni-bonn.de/xmlui/handle/20.500.11811/10407)
+    * Thesis: Polynomial Inflation and Its Aftermath

 * M.S. in theoretical physics, University of Bonn, 2016 - 2018
     * Thesis: Higgs Inflation In the Early Universe